junaidrahim/junaidrahim/README.md

 As of now, I am a CSE sophmore at KIIT University.

+I started programming in highschool and here I am today, trying to make a career out of my hobby.
+I love the world of backend and systems development, so I am trying to do more of that.
+I know my fair share of languages, JS and Python are the one's I use the most, trying to do more of C++.
+I have friends who nag me to run arch linux but I am pretty productive with my custom Ubuntu setup .

 ### What I am up to right now 👨‍💻